wetransform/hc-documentation/docs/getting-started/2018-04-28-quick-start.md

 Resources are managed by three different user roles on hale»connect.
 Data managers, Theme managers and Superusers.
 Data managers can upload and maintain data sets, theme managers can configure themes, schemas and transformation projects, and superusers have the added ability to create and manage organizations.
 You can view your user role on your account profile page.
 If you have registered on hale»connect through the website, you are granted the Theme manager role by default.

-Hale»connect users can manage their schemas, themes, data sets and transformation projects on hale»connect.
+hale»connect users can manage their schemas, themes, data sets and transformation projects on hale»connect.
 The image below displays a basic workflow.
 It is important to understand that a schema and a theme are required to create a data set.
 If you are a Data manager, your Theme manager will have to configure these for you.
 <img src={require('@site/static/images/help/en/publish_dataset.png').default} alt="" title="Publishing a data set" className="img-responsive img-inline-help"/>

 **Publishing a data set**